The Mighty B! season 1: Cast

-Amy Poehler voices Bessie Higgenbottom, a 9¾ year old Honeybee scout.
+Former SNL Amy Poehler voices Bessie Higgenbottom, a 9¾ year old Honeybee scout.
 Poehler describes her as "superoptimistic and a super spaz" and "a bit bossy, but with good intentions".
 She is based on a character Poehler had played during her time at improvisational comedy troupes Second City and Upright Citizens Brigade, but also girls Poehler looked up to when she was younger, which she called "the leaders".
 Poehler provides the voice of Bessie only, but for the episode "Boston Beean", she provided the voice of Sissy Sullivan, a foreign Honeybee scout from Boston whose voice sounded exactly like Bessie's.
 Dee Bradley Baker voices Happy, Bessie's dog which she found at the harbor in the first episode "So Happy Together".
 Andy Richter voices Ben Higgenbottom, Bessie's younger brother.
 Richter is also the voice of Mort on the Nick show The Penguins of Madagascar.
 Richter talked about The Mighty B!, quoting: "[...] another dream come true, to be able to do cartoon voices!
 And, also, to get to do cartoon voices for [Ben and Mort] two really funny, cool cartoons that my kids love and that I'm proud to have them love.
 It's pretty great."
 Dannah Feinglass voices Penny, Bessie's sidekick.
 Feinglass is also a writer for the show.
 Grey DeLisle voices Portia Gibbons, a Honeybee scout, Megan Cavanagh voices Hilary Higgenbottom, Bessie and Ben's single mother, Sarah Thyre voices Mary Frances Gibbons, Portia's mother, and Jessica DiCicco voices Gwen, Portia's friend.